mario-i-caicedo-ai/Physics_is_Fun/README.md

 ## Description

 Driven by a lifelong fascination or better said, love, for physics that ignited at the tender age of seven through countless hours of watching science documentaries, I embarked on a journey to become a "Mad Scientist."
 This journey culminated in becoming a full professor of physics at [Universidad Simón Bolívar](http://www.usb.ve) (USB) in Caracas, Venezuela, in 2003.
+I semiretired in 2016 meaning that I still lecture advanced courses to USB graduate students of physics.

 To share this enduring passion and knowledge, I am creating (please note my emphasis in the present continuos tense) this repository.
 I invite you to explore these resources freely and embark on your own physics journey